(from the Good Food Diet)

 The Scoville scale is used to measure the perceived heat of chillies.
 And just to set your mind at ease, the sweet pepper used for making paprika measures 0 on the Scoville scale.

 Cayenne pepper is made from a variety of dried, ground red chillies.
 It is hot and pungent and clocks in at 30 000 – 50 000 Scoville units.
 But if you are a real chilli junkie, head straight for the peri-peri – it is made of the blazing-hot African bird’s eye chilli, registering a whopping 50 000 – 175 000 Scoville units.
 Pure dynamite and quite an achievement for a chilli that is a mere 25 mm long.

 My advice to anyone venturing out into the world of chillies is to stick to the only red-hot rule: “Remember, you can always add more”.

 GOOD FOOD DIET COOKING CLASSES AND CONSULTATIONS!!

 With Dalene's Good Food Diet recipes you can enjoy a healthy lifestyle without sacrificing the pleasures of delicious food.
 Perfect for those who want to control their health or dietary conditions such as blood pressure, cholesterol, diabetes, overweight, food allergies and intolerances.

 Good Food Diet recipes are wellness recipes, developed for busy people on the go.
 They are quick, easy, foolproof… and scrumptious!
 Use them for your family's daily meals and for entertaining.

-Want to attend a Good Food Diet wellness cooking class?
+Want to attend a Good Food Diet wellness cooking class in Cape Town?

-Or a Good Food Diet gluten-free cooking class?
+Or a Good Food Diet gluten-free cooking class in Cape Town?